quincycheng/katacoda-scenarios/conjur-ansible-ssh/intro.md

 3. Prepare an inventory file to specify the connection details of the managed servers
 4. Prepare a playbook to specifiy the tasks

+# How it works?

+1. Install Cojur Role and Lookup Plug-in
+2. Load an Conjur policy that grants the Ansible control machine privileges on secrets
+3. Run a playbook containing references to secrets stored in Conjur
+4. Authenticate the control machine to Conjur
+5. Issue the secrets
+6. Playbook runs containing secret

 Let's get started!